Jakov-Kusan/mini-os/README.md

 ```
 sudo ./run.sh -s -p arm
 ```
-There is another important feature of minios, it support NFS as rootfs to boot linux kernel.
+There is another important feature of minios, it supports NFS as rootfs to boot linux kernel.
 Using this feature, we can easily debug our applications without rebuilding the whole system:
 ```
 sudo ./run.sh -t nfs -p arm